RustCrypto/utils/blobby/README.md

 Note that the file should contain a trailing empty line (i.e. every data line should end with `\n`).

-We can encode this file into the Blobby format by running the following command:
+This file can be converted to the Blobby format by running the following command:
 ```sh
 cargo run --releae --bin encode -- /path/to/input.txt /path/to/output.blb
 ```

-This will create a file which then can be read using `blobby::Blob2Iterator`.
+This will create a file which can be read using `blobby::Blob2Iterator`.

-To see contents of a Blobby file you can use the following command:
+To see contents of an existing Blobby file you can use the following command:
 ```sh
 cargo run --releae --bin decode -- /path/to/input.blb /path/to/output.txt
 ```